 About The Program

 The Eli J. Segal Citizen Leadership Program was founded by friends and family of the late Eli J. Segal.
 The Program aims to serve as a platform for citizen leadership, community building, and leadership development for young people who advance change for the common good.
-The Program is housed at the Center for Youth and Communities at the Heller School at Brandeis University, Eli's alma mater.
+The Program is a part of the Center for Youth and Communities at the Heller School, Brandeis University, Eli's alma mater.

 The Segal Leadership Network is a community dedicated to developing citizens who will lead social change for the common good.
-In addition to the Fellows selected for the service and management fellowships at Brandeis University, Segal Fellows are selected each year to become part of this Network by AmeriCorps Alums, City Year, the Corporation for National and Community Service, and the Center for Youth and Communities.
-All fellows are expected to participate in the Network throughout their careers.
-They are supported by the over 400 people who, as program Founders and supporters, participate as network members.
+In addition to the Fellows selected for service and management fellowships at Brandeis University, Segal Fellows are selected to become part of this Network by AmeriCorps Alums, City Year, the Corporation for National and Community Service, and the Center for Youth and Communities.
+Fellows become a lifetime members of the Segal Network, more than 400 people members, including Founders and supporters.
 Annual retreats and other gatherings are designed to develop leadership skills, foster a sense of community, and build relationships between fellows.
 Ultimately, the goal is to build a community of Fellows committed to helping each other succeed as citizen leaders, and make the experience of being a Segal Fellow a recognized and valued credential – signifying important leadership qualities, significant developmental experiences, and the support of a network of talented people.